-Luckily, Malamutes are intelligent and clean dogs so owners have it relatively easy, but their stubbornness in teenage and adult years can make it harder to train older dogs.
+Luckily, Malamutes are intelligent and clean dogs, so owners have it relatively easy, but their stubbornness in teenage and adult years can make it harder to train older dogs.

-If you notice that your Malamute needs the toilet at roughly the same times each day, you will be more prepared and should be able to take them outside before they soil the house.
+If you notice that your Malamute needs the toilet at roughly the exact times each day, you will be more prepared and should be able to take them outside before they soil the house.

 Most dogs will need the toilet after they’ve had food or water and woken up from a nap – much like us humans!
 If you take your Malamute straight outside after they’ve eaten, drank, or woken up, there is a good chance that they will go potty.

 This will make it easier for you to keep an eye on them so that you don’t miss if they go potty.

 Keeping them on their leash will also allow you to encourage them to walk.
 Movement can help to get their bowels moving to make them need to go potty.
 Give them a brisk walk around the garden to stimulate them into needing the toilet.

 We think some surfaces must make them feel more comfortable than others.
-Whilst you are raising your Malamute puppy, you might notice that they go to the same spot in the house to do their business each time.
+While raising your Malamute puppy, you might notice they go to the same spot in the house to do their business each time.

 It’s also not uncommon for Malamute puppies to learn to use the bathroom outside by being out on walks.
-If you find that your puppy is using the bathroom fine whilst on walks but not in the yard, try to change your walking routine to have shorter but more frequent walks to give them more opportunities to go potty outside.
+If you find that your puppy is using the bathroom fine while on walks but not in the yard, try to change your walking routine to have shorter but more frequent walks to give them more opportunities to go potty outside.

-You will probably find that your Malamute has a couple of designated sleeping spots in the yard.
-When you are taking them to go potty, take them to an area that is not close to where they like to sleep.
+You will probably find that your Malamute has several designated sleeping spots in the yard.
+When you are taking them to go potty, take them to an area not close to where they like to sleep.

 If you don’t have a particularly large yard, this could be what is causing the problem.
 In this case, try to make a more defined sleeping area so your Malamute can distinguish between it and the rest of the yard.